ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

         +--ro uri*              inet:uri
 ~~~~

-But we re-defined some attributes listed in {{!RFC8348}}, based on some integration experience for network wide inventory data.
+But we refined some attributes in {{!RFC8348}}, based on some integration experience we had.

-### Changes with respect to RFC8348
+### Refinement of RFC8348

 #### New Parent Identifiers' Reference

-{{!RFC8348}} provided a "parent-ref" attribute, which was an identifier reference to its parent component.
-When the MDSC or OSS systems want to find this component's grandparent or higher level component in the hierarchy, they need to retrieve this parent-ref step by step.
-To reduce this iterative work, we decided to provide a list of hierarchical parent components' identifier references.
+{{!RFC8348}} provided an "parent-ref" attribute, which was an identifier reference to its parent component.
+When the MDSC or OSS systems want to find this component's grandparent or higher hierarchal level component, they need to retrieve this parent-ref step by step.
+To reduce this duplicated work, we tend to provide a list of hierarchical parent components' identifier reference.

 ~~~~ ascii-art
   +--ro components